avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 The *Preview Panel* appears when a theme has been opened and then remains for the duration of the session.
 Once opened the *Preview Panel* only closes, when you *Quit* via the *Control Panel*.

 ### Window Positions
-Whenever you drag and release a window into a new location of your display, CTk Theme Builder keeps track of where you place it.
+Whenever you drag and release one of the main windows into a new location of your display, CTk Theme Builder keeps track of where you place it.
 So for example, you may choose to have the *Preview Panel* on the left and the *Control Panel* to the right of it.
 When you quit the application, it saves the settings, and will subsequently restore the window positions when CTk Theme Builder is next started.

 ### Copy / Paste Operations
 There are various sets of colour tiles, presented by the application.
 These appear in the control panel as well as the Colour Harmonics Panel (you will learn about this one later).
 In most cases, you can copy and paste hex colour codes (#rrggbb), between these.
 You can even copy hex colour codes based on searches on the Web, and / or by using colour samplers.
 As long as you have a valid hex colour code in your clipboard, you can paste it onto a colour tile.